 Some WES products may also manage pick-to-light or put-to-light systems, but they typically do not direct the work performed by people.
 Instead, most WES systems defer to a WMS or other system to direct manual picking and other processes.

-Warehouse optimization solutions are similar to warehouse execution systems, but offer more intelligence, orchestration and optimization across the most important processes in distribution centers.
+Manual warehouse execution systems are similar to automated warehouse execution systems, but offer more intelligence, orchestration and optimization across end-to-end warehouse processes – picking, receiving, putaway, sortation, loading, audit, replenishment, cycle count, slotting, labor planning, etc.

-Beyond just optimizing people, warehouse optimization solutions help DCs orchestrate and optimize resources – people, robots, inventory – across IT and automation systems.
+And beyond just optimizing people, manual warehouse execution systems help DCs orchestrate and optimize resources – people, robots, inventory – across IT and automation systems.

-Beyond using AI and advanced modeling technology to optimize workflows and processes, Lucas also provides multi-modal mobile applications that improve the mechanics of hands-on tasks using voice direction, speech recognition, barcode scanning, display technology and other mobile technologies.
+2) Increase worker efficiency and morale – Easy to use multi-modal mobile applications help make work for warehouse workers easier, faster and more fun.
+These mobile applications improve the mechanics of hands-on task by utilizing voice direction, speech recognition, barcode scanning, display technology and other mobile technologies.